wordofwarning/wordofwarning.org/current/2016-divergency/chowdhry/index.md

 #### Credits
 Maya Chowdhry - Writer and Transmedia artist
 Niki Woods - Performance mentor
-Supported via a Divergency Seedfund commission.
+Developed as a Divergency seed commission with support from hÅb and STUN [Sustained Theatre Up North].

 #### Website
 <a href="http://www.interactiveartist.org" target="_blank">interactiveartist.org</a>